 Increases in global energy requirements could lead to a rise in the energy sector's water footprint of up to 66% in the next 20 years, new research suggests.
 As part of a sustainable future, any energy mix must enable a reduction in greenhouse gas (GHG) emissions.
-However, some renewable sources, such as biofuels and large-scale hydropower, have large water footprints, a factor which must also be considered in energy policies, the researchers say. ...
+However, some renewable sources, such as biofuels and large-scale hydropower, have large water footprints, a factor which must also be ...
 Read More

 Streamflow Generation Processes: Selection, Introduction and Commentary by Keith J. Beven

 In this first volume, the selection spans the period from 1933 to 1984, commencing with HortonÃs early papers on infiltration in the hydrological cycle, and on maximum groundwater levels.
 With the aid of the commentaries, the papers provide a stimulating insight to developments (and disagreements), de ...
 Read More

 The situation of water resources in Iran has passed beyond the critical condition.At present, 96 billion cubic meters of the country's total 120 billion cubic meters of renewable water resources is being consumed annually.
 If 40-60 percent of renewable water resources is consumed in any country, that country is said to be in a critical condition!